techlore/go-incognito/Scripts/Section 4/4_ Expendable Operating Systems.md

 systems...operating systems designed to be easily removable, replaceable, and destroyable.
 Let’s get right into it!

-You know what’s not expendable and meant to stay?
-You know where this is going...

-[Promotional Spot]

 To begin, virtual machines allow you to run operating systems within your current operating system, opening up many possibilities.
 To start with security, VMs run guest operating systems completely sandboxed and separate from your host